MoizesFerreir/MoizesFerreir/README.md

 Limeira / SP 🌎

-On a daily basis, I practice my knowledge acquired in hours of study, building projects and collaborating with the community dev.
+On a daily basis, I practice my knowledge acquired in hours of study, building projects and collaborating with the community dev.🧙

 <!--
 **MoizesFerreir/MoizesFerreir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.